Middle Eastern vs Mediterranean Food: Exploring the Best of Both

 What Defines Mediterranean Food?

-Typically, Mediterranean-style elements include:
+Typical Mediterranean-style elements include:

 • Grilled meats and seafood